| How to Use Concordances

 help explain the meaning of the word and cast light on how it is used in

 later passages.
+For example,

 the important word, "sanctuary," comes from the root,